Ten questions to ask yourself before you start a podcast.

 Basically, the easiest way is just working with a podcast hosting platform.
 There are other ways of getting around it and utilizing website hosting.
 But first, safety and peace of mind, a hosting platform probably is the best way to go.

-How do you grow your audience?
+How will you grow your audience?

 Think about how do you want to do that.
 There are many, many ways, and many, many people who will tell you the best practices of how to grow your audience.
 There are guests that you cross promote with other podcast hosts, the press itself, have a launch party.
 And of course it comes down to you.
 You have to promote yourself.